Google Pay™

 - Registered Users: Registered users can store Google Pay™ as a payment option for streamlined future transactions.

-Merchant Initiated Transactions (MIT)
+Merchant-Initiated Transactions (MIT)

 - Subscriptions: Google Pay™ supports recurring payments for subscription services.